erxian/CS5008_DataStructure/Lab10_RecursiveStrategy/README.md

 2. Try <!-- with your partner --> computing factorials larger than say 15.
 At what input value for the factorial functions does your computer start to 'crash' or really slow down when you try to compute a factorial?
 Experiment and report your results.

- when computing factorials larger than 65(exclusive), the computer start to 'crash', it cannot compute teh factorials since the result beyound unsigned long long int data range.
+ when computing factorials larger than 65(exclusive), the computer start to 'crash', it cannot compute the factorials since the result beyound unsigned long long int data range and the result will be 0.

 ## Compiling and running the program.